Short answer

 The first TEE-BFT consensus block was committed on April 16, 2026, after resolving nine engineering problems across three codebases.
 A public benchmark followed, recording 1,436,820 TPS ingestion with a 0% failure rate across a three-node, intercontinental deployment.
 Methodology: production hardware, real TEE attestation, no simulation.

 What makes this testnet different from most is what's running underneath it.
 Read the full architecture overview for the complete picture.
 Aeredium's validators are not traditional PoS nodes.
 They're TEE enclaves distributed across AWS Nitro Enclaves (50%), Azure SEV-SNP (30%), and GCP Confidential Space (20%).
 Every block finalizing on that explorer was validated inside hardware-isolated environments with attestation proofs, not by human node operators.
-The TEE-BFT consensus targets 1–2 second finality.
+The current official site states 50 blocks/sec and 20ms block time.
+The July 9 AMA described variation around 30-50 blocks/sec and said explorer display can appear frozen before catching up.
 The stats widget above pulls directly from the live API so you're seeing the actual current state of the chain.

 The benchmark: 1,436,820 TPS